4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Maker games

-\begin{proof} Recall that a vertex $y$ appearing in no updated blue edge means that all edges containing $y$ have already been killed by FP (i.e. FP has picked at least one vertex in all of them).
-The claim is easily verified by looking at all sequences of regular play given in Tables \ref{tab:tableau1} and \ref{tab:tableau2}.
-We choose to detail one case, which is that of an active node in $B_{1,2}$.
-We use the notations from Table \ref{tab:tableau2}.
+Let us detail one case, which is that of an active node in $M_{1,2}$, with the notations from Table \ref{tab:tableau2}.
 FP starts the sequence by picking $x_1$.
 SP now picks $y_1$: the only edge of $H$ containing $y_1$ is the edge $\{p_a,q_a,x_1,y_1\}$, but that edge has already been killed by FP as she picked $x_1$ (actually, FP had killed it even earlier by picking $p_a$ and $q_a$).
 The same thing happens when FP picks $x_2$ and SP picks $y_2$.
-Next, FP picks $x_3$, and assume by symmetry that SP picks $y_4$.
-The only edges of $H$ containing $y_4$ are $\{x_1,x_2,y_3,y_4\}$ and $\{x_2,x_3,p_c,y_4\}$, but both have already been killed by FP as she picked $x_2$.
-FP now picks $p_b$, and SP picks $y_3$.
-The only edges of $H$ containing $y_3$ are $\{x_1,x_2,y_3,y_4\}$ and $\{x_1,x_3,p_b,y_3\}$, but both have already been killed by FP as she picked $x_1$.
-Finally, FP picks $q_c$ and SP picks $y_5$.
-The only edges of $H$ containing $y_5$ are $\{p_b,q_b,x_3,y_5\}$ and $\{p_c,q_c,x_3,y_5\}$, but both have already been killed by FP as she picked $x_3$. \end{proof}
+Say FP picks $z_1$ next.
+SP now picks $z_2$: the only edges of $H$ containing $z_2$ are $\{x_1,x_2,z_1,z_2\}$, which has been killed by FP as she picked $x_1$, and $\{p_c,q_c,y_c,z_2\}$, which yields the blue edge $\{p_c,q_c,y_c\}$ as it has not been killed by FP.
+Now, FP picks $p_b$ and SP picks $y_3$: the only edge of $H$ containing $y_3$ is $\{p_b,x_1,y_3,z_1\}$, which has been killed by FP as she picked $x_1$.
+Finally, FP picks $q_b$, and SP picks $y_b$: the only edge of $H$ containing $y_b$ is $\{p_b,q_b,y_b,z_1\}$, which has been killed by FP as she picked $z_1$. \end{proof}

-\begin{claim} Suppose that no player deviates from regular play.
-Then regular play ends without a winner.
-Moreover, throughout regular play apart from the first three moves, the following property ($\ast$) is satisfied: all the updated blue edges are either of size 4, or of size 3 and of the specific form $\{p_e,q_e,z_e\}$ inside a gadget $H_v$ where $v \in M_{1,2}$ (using the notations from Table \ref{tab:tableau2}). \end{claim}